UniMath/agda-unimath/src/literature/sequential-colimits-in-homotopy-type-theory.lagda.md

 open import foundation.action-on-identifications-functions using ( ap -- "functions respect paths"
   )
-open import foundation.homotopies using
+open import foundation.homotopies funext using
   ( _~_ -- "homotopy"
   )
-open import foundation.equivalences using
+open import foundation.equivalences funext using
   ( equiv -- "equivalence"
   )
-open import foundation.univalence using
+open import foundation.univalence funext using
   ( univalence -- "the univalence axiom"
   ; map-eq -- "function p̅ associated to a path"
   )
-open import foundation.function-extensionality using
+open import foundation.function-extensionality funext using
   ( funext -- "the function extensionality axiom"
   )
-open import foundation.fibers-of-maps using
+open import foundation.fibers-of-maps funext using
   ( fiber -- "the homotopy fiber of a function"
   )
 open import foundation.transport-along-identifications using